Email us at: firstname.lastname@example.org. We need new photos for our photos of the month.

 We may also be looking to produce postcards, so if you have any lovely photos that you do not mind us using to put on a postcard and sell to fund the Friends of Bute Park, please email us.

-We are also thinking of producing a calendar next year, so if people have photos from January, take one photo a month – keep the date and the location , and then send it to us when we mention our Calendar request.
+We are also thinking of producing a calendar possibly for December, so if people have photos from January, take one photo a month – keep the date and the location , and then send it to us when we mention our Calendar request and any that are seasonable.
 People who send in their photos give their permission to use on our websites, Facebook page, Twitter and on postcards, Celebration cards and Calendars.

 The Secret Garden Café has now re-opened.
 Tell us what you think.